How to Install Wine on Debian 13, 12 and 11

 rm -rf ~/.var/app/org.winehq.Wine

-The headless Debian test host did not create extra Wine cache or desktop-entry paths by default.
-Only remove those locations if the earlier find command printed them on your own account.
+Only remove extra Wine cache or desktop-entry paths when the earlier find command printed them on your account.

 rm -rf ~/.cache/winetricks